DEVids-VT/Classes/README.md

 ## Integration

-Classes.bg is designed to be user friendly.
+[Classes.bg](https://www.classes.bg/) is designed to be user friendly.
 The platform can be integrated directly into existing school websites or connected to Facebook pages to streamline the registration process for new students.

-## License

-Distributed under the MIT License.
-See the license file for more information.